In our long career growing and picking fruit, we’ve frequently come across broken branches in our fruit trees.

-The broken branch in this Granny Smith apple tree is a case in point, or this broken branch of peaches…
+The broken branch in this Granny Smith apple tree (above) is a case in point.
+Here’s another one in an apricot tree…

 If the break has gone all or most of the way through the wood (like the apricot branch at the top) then the answer is yes.
-Similarly, if the break has been caused by disease and the branch no longer has any healthy wood inside, then the best thing to do is make a neat pruning cut to remove the broken branch (because remember the first rule of pruning is “remove all dead and diseased wood”).
+Similarly, if the break has been caused by disease and the branch no longer has any healthy wood inside, then the best thing to do is make a neat pruning cut to remove the broken branch.

 However if there’s still enough healthy and green wood on both sides of the split that can be brought back together, it’s worth trying a repair.

 It doesn’t really matter what you use to tie the two sides together.
-In the example above the split was on a fairly small branch, and I had some budding tape in my pocket, so that’s what I used!
+In the example above the split was on a fairly small branch.
+Some budding tape was handy in the pocket, so that’s what was used!

 For a bigger split, for example in the trunk of a tree, you’ll need a more heavy duty solution.
 Cable ties are great for this purpose because you can pull the two sides very tightly together.

 You may also need to support the break with some rope or hayband (baling twine) while it repairs itself.

-Leave it in place for at least a few months, and check back next spring to see whether the repair worked.
+Leave the bindings in place to heal for at least a few months.
+Check back next spring to see whether the repair worked.
 If not, then it probably makes sense to remove the branch.

-If your repair was successful make sure you thin the fruit on that limb extra hard next spring.
+If your repair was successful thin the fruit on that limb extra hard next spring.
 The last thing you want to do to a new repair is put it under too much load.

-Remove the support structures you put in place before they get too tight, but keep an eye on the limb and supply extra support if necessary next season to make sure it doesn’t break again.
+Remove whatever you used to bind the break before it gets too tight.
+Keep an eye on the limb and supply extra support if necessary next season to make sure it doesn’t break again.